 To the northeast, Nama-Karoo and Fn-LSav likely pushed the limit of Bd-LSav equatorward as austral-summer precipitation decreased (Fig.5a).
-Austral-summer precipitation reductions in Southern Africa have been linked to reduced austral-summer insolation in the Pretoria saltpan (Partridge et al., 1997) and to reductions of grass-fuelled fires during precession minima reconstructed from MD96-2098 (Daniau et al., 2013) (Fig.4b).
+Austral-summer precipitation reductions in southern Africa have been linked to reduced austral-summer insolation in the Pretoria saltpan (Partridge et al., 1997) and to reductions of grass-fuelled fires during precession minima reconstructed from MD96-2098 (Daniau et al., 2013) (Fig.4b).
 Increased northern-hemisphere insolation during MIS 5 warm substages would drive the ITCZ northwards while subtropical high pressure cells over the south Atlantic and the Indian Oceans would expand (Fig.5a) (Ruddiman, 2006).
 Such changes in the tropical and subtropical pressure systems would allow the expansion of the Nama-Karoo and Fn-LSav to the northeast.